TLC: Tables, Ladders & Chairs (2015): Storylines

-The card consisted of eight matches, including one of the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 At Survivor Series, Roman Reigns defeated Dean Ambrose in a tournament final to win the vacant WWE World Heavyweight Championship, but Sheamus then cashed in his Money in the Bank contract and defeated Reigns to win the title.
 The following night on Raw, Sheamus was scheduled to defend the championship against Reigns in a Tables, Ladders, and Chairs match at the event.
 On the November 30 episode of Raw, Reigns received an early title match, in which he would win the title if he could defeat Sheamus in under 5:15; Reigns won the match by disqualification, but he did not win the title.

 On the November 26 episode of SmackDown, Dean Ambrose defeated Tyler Breeze and Dolph Ziggler in a triple threat match to earn an Intercontinental Championship match against Kevin Owens at the event.

-On the November 30 episode of Raw, The Lucha Dragons and The Usos faced in a number-one contender's match for The New Day's WWE Tag Team Championships, where The New Day attacked both teams, causing a double-disqualification.
+On the November 30 episode of Raw, The Lucha Dragons (Kalisto and Sin Cara) and The Usos (Jey Uso and Jimmy Uso) faced in a number-one contender's match for The New Day's (Kofi Kingston, Xavier Woods, and Big E) WWE Tag Team Championships, where The New Day attacked both teams, causing a double-disqualification.
 Stephanie McMahon decided that, because neither team lost, both would challenge the champions in a triple threat tag team ladder match at the event.